RoySadaka/lpd/README.md

     seed_all(seed=42) # because its the answer to life and the universe

-    device = get_gpu_device_if_available() # with fallback to CPU if GPU not avilable model = TestModel(config, num_embeddings).to(device) # this is your model class, and its being sent to the relevant device optimizer = optim.SGD(params=model.parameters())
+    device = get_gpu_device_if_available() # with fallback to CPU if GPU not avilable model = MyModel(config, num_embeddings).to(device) # this is your model class, and its being sent to the relevant device optimizer = optim.SGD(params=model.parameters())
     scheduler = KerasDecay(optimizer, decay=0.01, last_step=-1) # decay scheduler using keras formula
     loss_func = nn.BCEWithLogitsLoss().to(device) # this is your loss class, already sent to the relevant device